 Some of my biggest wins over the last six months include:

 - Home-run product developed after a year: After over a year of development, one of my new products launched to big success and is doing close to $20,000 per month in sales; Next season it will likely be closer to $30,000/month.

-- Content website getting traction: My content only website is starting to get some traction.
+- Content website getting traction: My content only website for 4×4 parts and accessories is starting to get some traction.
 It’s only averaging about 100 organic visitors a week but it signals that the site is basically out of Google’s “sandbox”.

 - Purchase of another content website: I purchased a small Amazon affiliate website from Flippa a couple of months ago within my automotive niche doing about $200-$300 in affiliate income per month.
 It provides some some product data for me and also provides some work for my VAs.